 What is three-phase 22kw charging?

-You can charge your vehicle at home at a range of speeds depending on the power source and output of the charger.
-Starting from the lowest output, these typically include:
+You can charge your vehicle at home at a range of speeds depending on the power source, the output of the charger, and the charging capacity of the vehicle.
+Starting from the lowest charging output, the most common charge speeds include:

 - Three-pin plug – 2.3kW - Very slow